armory/docs/content/en/docs/armory-admin/integrations-sumologic.md

 ---
-title: Sumo Logic Dashboard Integration
+title: Integrating a Sumo Logic Dashboard
-linkTitle: Sumo Logic Integration
+linkTitle: Integrating Sumo Logic
-weight: 200
+aliases:
+  - /spinnaker-install-admin-guides/sumologic-dashboard/
 ---

 *This application has been developed and is supported by Armory, Inc. In case of technical questions, please [contact Armory](https://armory.io/contact) for support.*